parsokev/Graph_UI/README.md

 > [!NOTE]
 > The [App directory](./App) within the repo was intentionally left empty to provide expected location of deployment directory within the path represented above.

-CMakeLists and resource paths are configured to be set according to the CMake Build Type so **ensure the CMake build path follows the path above and the CMake Build Type is 'Release' if wishing to deploy the application executable along with along all required runtime and Qt dependencies**
+CMakeLists and resource paths are configured to be set according to the CMake Build Type so ***ensure the CMake build path follows the path above and the CMake Build Type is 'Release' if wishing to deploy the application executable along with all required runtime and Qt dependencies***

 Upon completion, the directory in which the app was deployed can be executed locally without the programs required to build/run the application by simply double clicking the .exe file within the directory